 Climate change has a global impact.
-Effective action requires close collaboration between governments across Canada and around the world.
+Effective action requires close collaboration with Indigenous and Non-Indigenous communities, and between governments across Canada and around the world.

 Leading by Example